Updated: After 'Selling' His Father’s Diamond Bank, This is What Uzoma Dozie is Doing Now

 Source: Facebook

 They pointed him to Otunba Sumbomi Balogun, founder of First City Monument Bank (FCMB) and his son, Ladi Balogun, who built FCMB from ground zero up.
-He retired and handed over to his son who successfully navigated the bank through murky waters and also retired without a dent on his reputation.

-How Uzoma changed his course of study
+How Uzoma changed his course of history

 A chemist by education, Uzoma had the mantle of leadership of one of the most famous banks in Nigeria thrust on him either by providence or by choice.
 He wanted to be a heart surgeon but ended up counting money instead.